pbanuru/Wordle_CodePath_Android_P1/README.md

 - [x] Keyboard will hide once no more guesses can/need be made.
 - [x] Keyboard will not obscure the Guess Submission Box and the Guess Submission Button.
+- [x] User cannot type more than 4 letters in keyboard.

 ## Video Walkthrough